 Polite And Respectful

-‘It Is Audacious To Appoint One’s Father A Shliacht’
+“It Is Audacious to Appoint One’s Father a Shaliach”

-Out of the blue, a Jewish man living in Pittsburgh, PA, packed his bags and left his family.
-The only contact the husband subsequently made was in the form of a letter to his father in which he wrote, “Father, I am traveling abroad and I do not intend to remain with my wife anymore.
+Out of the blue, a Jewish man living in Pittsburgh, Pennsylvania, packed his bags and left his family.
+The only contact the husband made was in the form of a letter to his father in which he wrote, “Father, I am traveling abroad and I do not intend to remain with my wife anymore.
 If you want to, you may provide her with a divorce from me.”
-Afterwards, he severed all ties with his family.
-The only way to allow the woman to remarry was to contend that in his letter the son intended to appoint his father to be a shliach to divorce his wife.
-But this contention is halachically problematic.
+Afterward, he severed all ties with his family.
+The only way to allow the woman to remarry was by ruling that in his letter the son had appointed his father to be a shaliach for the purpose of divorcing his wife.
+But this suggestion encountered many halachic obstacles.

 No Explicit Appointment

-The Maharsham, however, argues that we should assume – on the contrary – that the son did, in fact, intend to appoint his father as his shliach.
-The Maharit points out (Even HaEzer 2:43) that proper conduct dictates that a son avoid appointing his father as a shliach in a direct manner.
-He may, however, do so indirectly, using refined language such as, “If you would like to be my shliach, you may.”
-Accordingly, writes the Maharsham, we can assume that the son wanted to appoint his father as his agent and intentionally used ambiguous language out of politeness.
-Therefore, the father can write a get for his daughter-in-law on behalf of his son, thus enabling her to remarry.
+The Maharsham, however, stated that we should assume, on the contrary, that the son did in fact appoint his father as his shaliach.
+The Maharit points out (Even HaEzer 2:43) that the proper, honorable conduct of a son toward his father dictates that he is to avoid appointing his father as a shaliach in a direct manner.
+But if the son states his request using refined language such as, “If you would like to be my shaliach, you may,” this does not show lack of respect for his father.
+Accordingly, writes the Maharsham, we can assume that the son wanted to appoint his father as his agent and intentionally used ambiguous language since that is a more polite way for a son to appoint his father as a shaliach.
+Therefore, the father can write a get for his daughter-in-law, thus enabling her to remarry.